Kim's Piano Studio

 Materials:

-Books and sheet music are an extra cost.
+I provide assignment sheets and folders for each student at no extra charge.
+However books and sheet music are an extra cost.
 I often send a link where students can purchase their music needed for lessons.
-Also, often, I purchase the music, though I make no money on these materials and only charge what they cost me to obtain.
+Also, often, I purchase the music, and am reimbursed, charging only what they cost me to obtain.

 Completing the session and returning students: